jszkrybalo/portfolio/Assignment3.md

 ![Four](wireframe 4.png)

-Finally, I gave up and went back to excel.
+Finally, I gave up and went back to excel (just for now I promise)
 ![Final](Wireframe FINAL-page-001.jpg)

+## Step Four
+I tested my wireframes on my coworker and they were just as confused by my solution as the original visualization.
+I suppose this makes sense, since I really only flipped the axes and changed the colors.
+This is proving more difficult than I anticipated.